ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 conda install mamba -c conda-forge
 ```

-Note: as Savio upgrades to the Rocky8 operating system(in the coming months) mamba can be set as the default solver in conda by doing the following in your base environment:
+Note: As Savio upgrades to the Rocky8 operating system (in the coming months) mamba can be set as the default solver in conda by doing the following in your base environment:
 ```bash
 $ conda install -n base conda-libmamba-solver
 $ conda config --set solver libmamba